sbt/sbt.github.com/0.13/docs/Combined+Pages+Pdf.md

 Additionally, Sanjin's patches to add support for hg and svn URIs are included.

-1.  sbt uses subversion to retrieve URIs beginning with `svn` or svn+ssh.
+1.  sbt uses Subversion to retrieve URIs beginning with `svn` or svn+ssh.
 An optional fragment identifies a specific revision to checkout.
-2. Because a URI for mercurial doesn't have a mercurial-specific scheme, sbt requires the URI to be prefixed with hg: to identify it as a mercurial repository.
+2. Because a URI for Mercurial doesn't have a Mercurial-specific scheme, sbt requires the URI to be prefixed with hg: to identify it as a Mercurial repository.
 3. Also, URIs that end with `.git` are now handled properly.

 #### Cross building